 - Professional Home: An institute that provides a national and international home for you as professional hydrographic surveyor.

-- Events: Access to 200+national events annually, including seminars, workshops and online training.
+- Events: Access to a wide range of national events, including seminars, workshops and online training.

 - Professional Development: Access to internationally-recognised hydrographic surveying certification and the opportunity to manage your continuing professional development through a structured CPD programme.